ardanto14/digital-police-backend/readme.md

 Backend server for Digital Police Application

+## HOW TO RUN

 ---
 **NOTE**
 How to Run steps assume that you are using python 3 and linux based OS

 ---
 ### How to Run This (Without Docker)